-Upon wake-up from stop2 mode, the MCU starts up as from a power-on reset (POR):
+Upon wake-up from stop2 mode, the MCU will start up as from a power-on reset (POR) except pin states remain latched.
+The CPU will take the reset vector.
+The system and all peripherals will be in their default reset states and must be initialized.